b-jan/blog/NextJs.md

   }
 ```

+This is possible thanks to `ReactDOMServer.renderToString` which renders a React element to its initial HTML.

 We finally need an entry point that will tell Node how to interpret our React JSX code.
 We achieve this with Babel.

 ```